Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Genus 1 fibrations

-The discriminant divisor $D$ of $Q$ geometrically intersects each fiber of the ruled surface $S \to Y$ in four closed points.
-We remark that the composite map $T \to S \to Y$ is also an elliptic fibration since every geometric fiber is a double cover of $\PP^1$ branched at 4 points.
-We remark that for a geometric point (of characteristic zero) $y$ of $Y$, the curve $X_y$ is a principal homogeneous space under the jacobian $J(T_y)$, see \cite[Thm.~4.8]{reid:thesis}.
+By the genericity hypothesis, the discriminant divisor $D$ of $Q \to S$ is smooth.
+It intersects each fiber of the ruled surface $S \to Y$ in a closed point of degree 4.
+We note that the composite map $T \to S \to Y$ is thus also a genus 1 fibration, since every generic fiber is a double cover of the projective line branched at 4 points.
+We point out that for a geometric point $y$ of $Y$ of characteristic zero, the fiber $X_y$ is a principal homogeneous space under the jacobian $J(T_y)$, see \cite[Thm.~4.8]{reid:thesis}.

-\begin{theorem} Let $X \to Y$ be an elliptic fibration arising as the generic relative complete intersection of two quadric surface bundles.
+\begin{theorem} Let $X \to Y$ be a genus 1 fibration arising as the generic relative complete intersection of two quadric surface fibrations.
 Then there is an equivalence $\Db(X) \simeq \Db(T, \beta)$.
-Moreover, $\beta \in \Br(T)$ is trivial if and only if the elliptic fibration $X \to Y$ admits a section. \end{theorem} \begin{proof} Relative homological projective duality (Theorem \ref{hpd}\eqref{hpd_CY}) yields an equivalence $\Db(X) \simeq \Db(S,\kc_0)$.
-Since $T \to S$ is affine, we have an equivalence $\Db(S,\kc_0) \simeq \Db(T,\beta)$, since $\beta$ is the class in the Brauer group corresponding to the Azumaya algebra $\kb_0$.
+Moreover, $\beta \in \Br(T)$ is trivial if and only if the genus 1 fibration $X \to Y$ admits a section. \end{theorem} \begin{proof} Relative homological projective duality (Theorem \ref{hpd}\eqref{hpd_CY.2}) yields an equivalence $\Db(X) \simeq \Db(S,\kc_0)$.
+Since $T \to S$ is affine, we have an equivalence $\Db(S,\kc_0) \simeq \Db(T,\beta)$, since $\beta$ is the class in the Brauer group corresponding to the Azumaya algebra $\CliffB_0$.

-As for the second assertion, the elliptic fibration $X \to Y$ admits a section if and only if it admits a rational section if and only if (by the Amer--Brumer Theorem~\ref{amer-brumer}) $Q \to S$ has a rational section if and only if (by Lemma~\ref{thm:well-known}) $\beta \in \Br(T)$ is trivial. \end{proof}
+As for the second assertion, the genus 1 fibration $X \to Y$ admits a section if and only if it admits a rational section if and only if (by the Amer--Brumer Theorem~\ref{amer-brumer}) $Q \to S$ has a rational section if and only if (by Lemma~\ref{thm:well-known}) $\beta \in \Br(T)$ is trivial. \end{proof}

-On the other hand---as we shall also detail for a higher dimensional case in \S\ref{section:4fold}---the elliptic fibration $T \to Y$ is the relative moduli space of spinor bundles (actually, restrictions to $X$ of spinor bundles on the quadrics of the pencil, see \cite[Ch.~2]{bondal_orlov:semiorthogonal} for details) on $X \to Y$.
+On the other hand---as we shall also detail for a higher dimensional case in \S\ref{section:4fold}---the genus 1 fibration $T \to Y$ is the relative moduli space of spinor bundles on $X \to Y$ (actually, restrictions to $X$ of spinor bundles on the quadrics of the pencil, see \cite[Ch.~2]{bondal_orlov:semiorthogonal} for details).
 The obstruction to the existence of a universal class on $X \times_Y T$ is given by a Brauer class $\omega$.
 Combining results from \cite{bondal_orlov:semiorthogonal} and \cite{caldararu:thesis}, one gets an equivalence $\Db(T, \omega) \simeq \Db(X)$ by the Fourier--Mukai functor whose kernel is the $\omega$-twisted universal sheaf on $X \times_Y T$.